Possible new therapeutic goal – healing practice

 For your recent results The researchers built on this foundation and looked specifically at Alzheimer’s disease.

 Using Alzheimer’s mouse models, they were able to show that Medin accumulates even more in the blood vessels of the brain if amyloid-β deposits are also present there.
-Corresponding findings could then also be brain tissue detected by organ donors with Alzheimer’s dementia.
+Corresponding findings might then also be brain tissue detected by organ donors with Alzheimer’s dementia.

 “There are only a handful of working groups worldwide that work on Medin at all”, explains Neher.
 A previous study from the USA recently described that the level of medicine in Alzheimer’s patients increases.
 However, it remained unclear whether this is only the consequence of the disease or whether it is one of the causes heard.